Fixed-rate vs. variable-rate loans, what is the difference and which one should you choose?

-- The rate on fixed loans is often higher than variable loans.
+- The rate on fixed loans is often higher than on variable-rate loans.

 - If rates ever go down, you will miss out on some savings.

-- Often less expensive over time and have lower rates currently.
+- Often less expensive over time and have lower rates than fixed.

 - Can be more complicated to understand and requires some monitoring.